How To End A Manuscript

-It’s a tricky one!
+It's a tricky one!
 Ending a manuscript in the right place always poses a conundrum.
 How to do it?
 Where to stop?
 Well here are fifteen suggestions to help you on your way.
-I was going to do fifty?
-But my brain cannot hold fifty endings in my mind and still work, apparently.
+I was going to do fifty but honestly that seemed like overkill so here we go:

 Do you have any excellent go to endings?
 I think one of the brilliant things about endings is that you can do so many.
 If you want explosions and time travel and a mystery it can be done!
 Awesome.
 I think it's ok to write past the ending and then retrace your steps back to it later.